SC3-TUD/CEUS-RHEA_NL/README.md

 This repository includes a synthetic/dummy dataset for demonstration purposes that does not represent real transactions.

-Users must provide their own dataset for meaningful outcomes.
+Users must provide their own calibrated dataset for empirical applications and meaningful scenario analysis.

 ### Expected data format